 What are the challenges in near future for Additive Manufacturing?

-By Ashad | 15/10/2024
+By Admin | 15/10/2024

 Material Availability and Cost One of the key challenges in additive manufacturing (AM) is the limited selection of available materials, often accompanied by higher costs compared to traditional manufacturing methods.
 Expanding the material range and reducing prices through advancements in material science will be essential to foster the broader adoption of AM technologies.